tracim/workspace_manager/README.md

 ```
 npm run start-static-mockapi
 ```
-Api will listen to port 3001
+Api will listen to port 3001 by default.
+You can change the port by editing GLOBAL_PORT variable in api/server.js Dont forget to edit the apiPath html attribute of where you want to insert the workspace manager

 #### To run and test the app immediatly
 ```